heuer/segno/docs/comparison-qrcode-libs.rst

        Segno uses the Hanzi mode if the user enables it explicitly, see :ref:`hanzi-mode` for details

 ..
 [2] Even if all libs generate the same byte output (``40 e5 15 22 04 36 f6 46 52 05 37 96 d6 26 f6 c0``),
-       the generated QR Code may look different because they choose a different mask pattern.
+       the generated QR code may look different because they choose a different mask pattern.
        ISO/IEC 18004:2015(E) (cf. page 7) uses mask 5, while qrcode and qrcodegen use mask 4 and
        PyQRCode / PyQRCodeNG use mask 6.
-All these QR Codes can be read by common QR Code readers.
+All these QR codes can be read by common QR Code readers.

 Performance